How Can Divorce Impact Mental Health?

 It’s easy to fall into a state of depression after a huge life event occurs.
 You may feel that you have nothing in your life to look forward to or that you are to blame for what has happened.
 It’s important to remember that these types of thoughts are intrusive ones and only your own perspective.
 If you feel this way, it is important that you speak to a medical professional and confide in loved ones.

-Even though you might feel that you are coping well in the, it’s important to reflect on your behaviors and ask yourself whether you are allowing yourself to process everything that is happening.
+Even though you might feel that you are coping well in the aftermath of your breakup, it’s important to reflect on your behaviors and ask yourself whether you are allowing yourself to process everything that is happening.
 For example, it is common for divorcees to avoid processing the breakup and instead jump into a new relationship.
 Engaging in partying, impulsive shopping, casual sex and drugs is also common, and you should make sure that these types of behaviors are not negatively impacting your life.

 Since so much feels out of your control in a divorce, it is common to experience anxiety.
 This can be treated through therapy or medication.